DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 6. Make decisions based on the conclusion.

 This is typical of an explanatory process because it starts with a research question and proceeds.
 However, sometimes an analysis is exploratory in nature.
 There is data but not necessarily a research question.
 The purpose of the analysis is to find interesting features in the data and sometimes generate hypotheses.
-In this course we focus on the explanatory aspects of analysis.
+In this book, we focus on the explanatory aspects of analysis.

 Statistics as a subject focuses on making stages 2-5 objective, rigorous, and efficient.
 That is, statistics has three primary components: